Chairperson:

 - yearly presentation, during candidacy, of research progress to the department

-- acceptance or publication of at least two internationally refereed papers or one internationally refereed paper and one internationally refereed abstract or proceeding
+- acceptance or publication of at least two internationally refereed papers or one

-In all other respects, the graduation requirements set forth in the catalogue for the PhD program will apply.
+In all other respects, the graduation requirements set forth in the catalogue for the PhD

 Financial Support

-The department offers, on a selective basis, substantial support which fully covers tuition and includes a monthly stipend.
+and includes a monthly stipend.
 There are also some funds available to support participation in international conferences; these funds are awarded on a competitive basis.
-In return, students are expected to help in teaching undergraduate labs, with presentations of introductory courses, and in proctoring and correcting exams.
+In return,

 Course Descriptions